Navigating the Tempest: A Deep Dive into the Poetic Depiction of Island Storms

 - The darkening sky: "The sky, a bruised and angry purple, threatened to collapse," or "Darkness descended, swallowing the island whole."

-Beyond the immediate sensory details, symbolism plays a crucial role.
+Beyond the immediate sensory details, symbolism makes a real difference.
 The storm itself often symbolizes:

 - Life's challenges: The unpredictable nature of the storm mirrors the unpredictability of life, its hardships, and its unexpected turns.